 The yummy treats don’t stop in the parks!
 Once you’re done in the parks, these Halloween eats are worth a quick stop into Grand Californian Hotel!

-Halloween Donuts from Craftsman Bar and Grill in Grand Californian Hotel
+Oogie Boogie Donut from Craftsman Bar and Grill in Grand Californian Hotel

-Disneyland Halloween Treats to Skip
+Disneyland Park Halloween Treats to Skip

 I go to Disneyland for the food.
 There is so much good food to eat that there’s no reason to spend your money on things that aren’t worth the cost – unless you’re like me and want to try everything and write about it.